About Laser Processing

 Midwest Engineered Systems has designed and built highly technical laser-based manufacturing solutions including, laser cutting, drilling, precision laser welding automation and laser marking for many different industries.
 MWES integrates laser processing into its robotic automation systems to open the possibilities for its customers.
-At MWES, we use a variety of industry leading technology, equipment and techniques to integrate into turnkey production line systems to bring out the best of those processes.
+At MWES, we use a variety of industry-leading technology, equipment and techniques to integrate into turnkey production line systems to bring out the best of those processes.

 Laser processing affects a workpiece’s surface, changing its properties to those desired by the operator.
 Unlike other forms of processing, laser processing is a non-contact method.
 This means the processing tool will not create resistance directly on the workpiece’s surface by grinding on it.
 This process is also noiseless, it can work at very high speeds and is affected by fewer heat ranges than processes that directly contact the material.
 In using this process, the laser’s speed and energy level are highly adjustable, meaning the laser can be implemented within many processing ranges and levels.
 The types of laser processing include cutting, cleaning, additive manufacturing, ablation, welding, engraving, marking and drilling.

-Benefits of Laser Processing
+Benefits to Laser Processing

 - Laser systems work with both metallic and non-metallic processing.
 They can be used with materials that have high levels of brittleness, hardness and high melting points.